turbine-kreuzberg/workflow/infection.md

     self::assertEquals('gitlaburl/projects/projectId/', $gitlabClient->getProjectUrl('gitlaburl/', 'projectId'));
 }
 ```

+Imagine you have to adjust a tiny bit in your source code and according to your opinion and your code coverage
+this change is well covered.
+Without mutation testing you're done but
 # Was ist unsere Einschätzung?

 - Code coverage ist gut, heißt aber nicht, dass die Test-Qualität gut ist -> Quality over Quantity